Ometepe Island Nicaragua ticks all the boxes no matter what type of holiday you are looking for.

 Where To Stay on Ometepe.

 Ometepe has many accommodation options with a lot more high end options starting to emerge.
-We stayed at The Santa Cruz Hostel which is pretty indicative of the hotel options on the island.
+We stayed at The Eco Lodge El Porvenir in Santa Cruz which is pretty indicative of the hotel options on the island.
 For USD $20/night we had a basic but comfortable double room with ensuite and a spectacular view of Volcán Concepción.

 They had a great restaurant and bar serving excellent meals at very reasonable prices.
 The staff were very friendly and helpful.
 They arranged tours, cars, bike hire and taxis for us with absolute ease and professionalism.